KartikeSingh/KartikeSingh/README.md

 Oh i forgot i like to watch anime too.

 Nowdays I just chichat with friends on discord and roams here and there with irl friends xD, and yes I code shit.
+Btw I am practicing TypeScript :D

 ### Problems 😟
-- I do not have time lol help.
+- I do not have time ( lol help ).
-- I am stupid and careless lol.
+- I am hasty.

 ### Projects 🤓
 - Krazy Bot An Discord Bot, [Invite](https://discord.com/oauth2/authorize?client_id=743834886833438770&permissions=2130701559&scope=bot).